RD104: CONTEMPORARY BELIEF & PRACTICE – SELECTED TOPICS (Te Awamutu)

 Throughout the four Terms of this course we look at a wide variety of selected topics in the contemporary practice of religion, focusing on a different topic during each class.
 In each session we cover how the different faith traditions approach the particular topic of the evening.
 Structuring discussions in this way allows us to focus on the numerous similarities between the major world religions rather than on any perceived differences.

-Term 4 topics covered: Week 1: Going Beyond: Esoteric Traditions & Mystical Experiences; Week 2: Ethical Ideologies; Week 3: Rites of Passage: Death and Bereavement; Week 4: Interfaith Perspectives on the Golden Rule.
+Subsequent topics in Future Terms (2022): Sacred Journeys and Pilgrimage; Going Beyond: Esoteric Traditions & Mystical Experiences; Ethical Ideologies; Rites of Passage: Death and Bereavement; Interfaith Perspectives on the Golden Rule.

-Topics covered in Term 1 were: Week 1: Image and Iconography; Week 2: Sacred Time: Cosmology & Creation; Week 3: Sacred Time: Calendars, Holy Days & Festivals; Week 4: Sacred Spaces;
+Previous Topics covered in 2021 were: Image and Iconography; Sacred Time: Cosmology & Creation; Sacred Time: Calendars, Holy Days & Festivals; Sacred Spaces; Prayer and Worship; Sacred Clothing; Food and Ritual; and Rites of Passage: Birth & Coming of Age Ceremonies.

-Prerequisites: There are no prerequisites for this course.
+Prerequisites: There are no prerequisites for this course and new learners are welcomed to join at any time.

 All of our Religious Diversity courses are taught by Todd Nachowitz, PhD.
 Todd was previously a lecturer in Religious Studies at the University of Waikato where he taught introductory courses on Comparative Religion; Religious Fundamentalism, Extremism and Terrorism; Religion in Secular Society; and Islam.